Go Backpacking

 Chic Farmhouses

-Agriturismo has been on the rise the past few years and refers to renting a room, an apartment, or an independent unit on a working farm amidst the enchanting Tuscan countryside.
+Agriturismo has been on the rise in recent years and refers to renting a room, an apartment, or an independent unit on a working farm set amidst the enchanting Tuscan countryside.

 Fienile di Montesoli in Buonconvento, Val dOrcia, Tuscany